AbhayChouhan/Quizzey/README.md

 QuizZey is a fully responsive, interactive web application that allows users to test their knowledge on various programming topics including HTML, CSS, JavaScript, MySQL, Java, and C++.
 With a sleek UI, real-time timer, and progress tracking, QuizZey is ideal for beginners looking to practice fundamental tech concepts.

 🚀 Features
-🔘 Topic selection: HTML, CSS, JavaScript, MySQL, Java, C++
+🔘 Topic selection: HTML, CSS, JavaScript, MySQL, Java, C++,etc.

 ⏱ 15-second countdown timer per question

-✅ Cannot proceed without selecting an answer

 📱 Fully responsive and mobile-friendly design